HowToGetLicensed

 Frequently Asked Questions

-How much does it cost to get a real estate agent license in Texas?
+How long does it take to get a real estate license in Texas?

 Do I need a college degree to become a real estate agent in Texas?